Electric scooter thermal management engineering

 This is the nineteenth engineering deep-dive in the guide series — and the second cross-cutting infrastructure axis (parallel to fastener engineering as the joining axis and paired with bearing engineering as the rotation axis + IP engineering as the sealing axis).
 It describes the way heat is dissipated, which is present in every previous engineering axis: the battery has its own thermal budget; the motor has one; the controller has one; the charger has one.
 But no component lives in isolation — heat from the motor flows into the frame through the motor mount, heat from the controller flows into the battery via wiring + IP housing, heat from the battery permeates the deck through mounting brackets.
 All components are coupled through thermal paths — and thermal management consists of ensuring that the sum of heat sources never exceeds the total heat-sink capacity on any temporal horizon (5 seconds for a PWM cycle, 5 minutes for a climb, 1 hour for a journey, 1 year for calendar aging).

-CPSC recall history over the last 8 years shows that a substantial share of catastrophic-failure events on e-scooters and adjacent PMD/hoverboards is driven not by mechanical but by thermal mechanisms: Hoverboard recalls 2016 CPSC 16-184 (501 000 units — battery thermal runaway, 99 fires, 18 burn/smoke-inhalation injuries across 24 US states), Lime Gen 2 2018 (battery packs with possible thermal-event scenarios that forced Lime to recall the entire Gen 2 partition of the Bird/Lime fleet), Bird Two 2018 (battery-charging thermal incidents).
+CPSC recall history over the last 8 years shows that a substantial share of catastrophic-failure events on e-scooters and adjacent PMD/hoverboards is driven not by mechanical but by thermal mechanisms: Hoverboard recalls 2016 CPSC 16-184 (CPSC) (501 000 units — battery thermal runaway, 99 fires, 18 burn/smoke-inhalation injuries across 24 US states), Lime Gen 2 2018 (The Washington Post) (battery packs with possible thermal-event scenarios that forced Lime to recall the entire Gen 2 partition of the Bird/Lime fleet), Bird Two 2018 (battery-charging thermal incidents).
 These are not marginal cases — they are a systematic reminder that thermal management is not optional craft, but a governing-standards discipline (IEC 62133-2:2017, UL 2272:2024, ISO 12405-4:2018, JEDEC JESD51) with quantified requirements.

 The scooter owner cannot design the thermal-management subsystem from scratch — but can run an 8-step thermal check and detect 75-85 % of future thermal-event predictors in 90-120 seconds after a ride.
 That makes thermal engineering the sixth most DIY-accessible engineering axis after bearings, stem, deck/footboard, handgrip/lever/throttle, wheel, and fastener engineering.